 The point here is to take brand names, emotion and minuscule details out of the equation.
 This method should allow you greater flexibility in evaluating proposed solutions, alternatives, as well as determining where you might be able to trim costs without too much compromise.

-Every situation and system is difference, and this will impact cost, usually with it going up - rather than down.
+Every situation and system is different, and this will impact cost, usually with it going up rather than down.

 Some facilities pay extreme attention to aesthetic issues;

 Existing facilities can present constraints that can drive up infrastructure costs;